commonhaus/foundation/agreements/bootstrapping/2024-03-25-bootstrapping-openrewrite.md

 - Project: OpenRewrite
 - EGC representative: jkschneider

-This document outlines the preliminary, non-binding agreement for the establishment phase of the Commonhaus Foundation (CF), aiming to foster a collaborative community dedicated to open-source projects.
+This document outlines the preliminary, non-binding agreement for the establishment phase of the Commonhaus Foundation (CF), aiming to foster a collaborative community dedicated to open source projects.

 - [Commonhaus Foundation Bootstrapping Agreement](#commonhaus-foundation-bootstrapping-agreement)
   - [EGC Quorum Establishment](#egc-quorum-establishment)